Vitols999/QMS-WIKI/DocFaqMaps.md

         * _Map opacity_.
 Use slider to increase or decrease map opacity.
 This controls the visibility of maps in a stack of active maps.
         * _Zoom levels for map display_.
 Select minimum resp. maximum zoom level of map display by clicking the small buttons at the left resp. right of the scale.
           If the zoom level slider is in the green interval, then the map is displayed.
         * _Type of displayed map objects_.
-Use the check boxes to switch on or off the display of areas, lines and points (POI).
+Use the checkboxes to switch on or off the display of areas, lines and points (POI).
         * _Details level_.
 Use levels between -5 and 5 to select the amount of map objects for a given zoom level.
     * _Using the main menu_.
         * The menu entry `View - POI Text` is a toggle.
 If it is selected, then the name of a POI (if available in the map) is displayed.
 The font used can be changed